Fulfilling Our Potential

 Our Response

 The $4.0M Cimarron Athletic Field project has turned an empty field into a vibrant recreational hub that serves four counties, six school districts, and thousands of young people in an under-resourced part of southwest Colorado.
 On the site of the defunct grass field behind Ridgway Secondary School, we have built a synthetic turf soccer field and an all-weather eight-lane track, with areas for high jump, long jump, triple jump, discus, shotput, and pole vault.
-Next to the field, we plan to have a large climbing dome centering a play/fitness area and a community gathering space with shaded benches and tables.
+Next to the field, we plan to install terraced seating, shaded tables, and a play/fitness area.
 The facility is open to the public year-round outside of school hours, practices, and sporting events.

 Construction of the Cimarron Athletic Field expands youth access and lowers barriers to sports in multiple communities around the San Juan region, including Ridgway, Ouray, Silverton, Telluride, Norwood, and the West End, with a total population of more than 13,000 people.
 In many of these towns, soccer and running are the only outdoor sports available to students, but the lack of facilities has discouraged participation.